 The first class of Human Rights Scholars at Commencement 2017.

 Program admission occurs in the fall of sophomore year.
-For the Class of 2023, the application for admission to the Program is due on October 30, 2020, at 11:59 pm via a submission link that will be posted on this website in the fall.
+For the Class of 2023, the application for admission to the Program is due on October 30, 2020, at 11:59 pm via the submission link below.
 There are no course prerequisites for applying to the Human Rights Program.
 Applicants will receive notice of admission decisions before the start of Spring Semester.
-Please see our program description and FAQ for more information or email firstname.lastname@example.org with any questions about the Program.
+Please see our program description and FAQ for more information or email email@example.com with any questions about the Program.